 Johann Sebastian Bach

-The Bach family already counted several composers when Johann Sebastian was born as the last child of a city musician, Johann Ambrosia, in Eisenach.
-After being orphaned at the age of 10, he lived for five years with his eldest brother Johann Christoph, after which he continued his musical education in Lüneburg.
-From 1703 he was back in Thuringia, working as a musician for Protestant churches in Arnstadt and Mühlhausen and, for longer stretches of time, at courts in Weimar, where he expanded his organ repertory, and Köthen, where he was mostly engaged with chamber music.
-From 1723, he was employed as Thomaskantor (cantor at St Thomas's) in Leipzig.
-There he composed music for the principal Lutheran churches of the city, and for its university's student ensemble Collegium Musicum.
-From 1726, he published some of his keyboard and organ music.
-In Leipzig, as had happened during some of his earlier positions, he had difficult relations with his employer, a situation that was little remedied when he was granted the title of court composer by his sovereign, Augustus III of Poland, in 1736.
-In the last decades of his life, he reworked and extended many of his earlier compositions.
-He died of complications after eye surgery in 1750 at the age of 65.
+The Bach family had already produced several composers when Johann Sebastian was born as the last child of a city musician, Johann Ambrosius, in Eisenach.
+After being orphaned at age 10, he lived for five years with his eldest brother, Johann Christoph, then continued his musical education in Lüneburg.
+In 1703 he returned to Thuringia, working as a musician for Protestant churches in Arnstadt and Mühlhausen.
+Around that time he also visited for longer periods the courts in Weimar, where he expanded his organ repertory, and the reformed court at Köthen, where he was mostly engaged with chamber music.
+By 1723 he was hired as Thomaskantor (cantor with related duties at St Thomas School) in Leipzig.
+There he composed music for the principal Lutheran churches of the city and Leipzig University's student ensemble, Collegium Musicum.
+In 1726 he began publishing his organ and other keyboard music.
+In Leipzig, as had happened during some of his earlier positions, he had difficult relations with his employer.
+This situation was somewhat remedied when his sovereign, Augustus III of Poland, granted him the title of court composer of the Elector of Saxony in 1736.
+In the last decades of his life, Bach reworked and extended many of his earlier compositions.
+He died due to complications following eye surgery in 1750 at the age of 65.
+Four of his twenty children, Wilhelm Friedemann, Carl Philipp Emanuel, Johann Christoph Friedrich, and Johann Christian, became composers.

-Bach enriched established German styles through his mastery of counterpoint, harmonic, and motivic organisation, and his adaptation of rhythms, forms, and textures from abroad, particularly from Italy and France.
-Bach's compositions include hundreds of cantatas, both sacred and secular.
+Bach enriched established German styles through his mastery of counterpoint, harmonic and motivic organisation, and his adaptation of rhythms, forms, and textures from abroad, particularly Italy and France.
+His compositions include hundreds of cantatas, both sacred and secular.
 He composed Latin church music, Passions, oratorios, and motets.
-He often adopted Lutheran hymns, not only in his larger vocal works, but for instance also in his four-part chorales and his sacred songs.
-He wrote extensively for organ and for other keyboard instruments.
+He adopted Lutheran hymns, not only in his larger vocal works but also in such works as his four-part chorales and his sacred songs.
+Bach wrote extensively for organ and other keyboard instruments.
 He composed concertos, for instance for violin and for harpsichord, and suites, as chamber music as well as for orchestra.
-Many of his works employ the genres of canon and fugue.
+Many of his works use contrapuntal techniques like canon and fugue.

 Date Range of DAHR Recordings: 1904 - 1950